ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-list-screenlets.markdown

         }
         ...

-To create a Connector instance that initiates the request, override the `createListPageConnector` method.
+The Interactor class must also initiate the server request by instantiating the Connector, and convert the results into model objects.
+Override the `createListPageConnector` method to create and return an instance of your Connector.
 This method must first get a reference to the Screenlet via the `screenlet` property.
-In your Connector's initializer, use `screenlet.firstRowForPage` to convert the page number (`page`) to the page's start and end indices.
-You must also pass your initializer any other properties it needs, like the `groupId`.
+When calling the Connector's initializer, use `screenlet.firstRowForPage` to convert the page number (`page`) to the page's start and end indices.
+You must also pass the initializer any other properties it needs, like `groupId`.
 For example, `BookmarkListPageLoadInteractor`'s `createListPageConnector` method does this to create a `BookmarkListPageLiferayConnector` instance: